List of Soul Reapers in Bleach: Genshirō Okikiba

 Genshirō Okikiba (沖牙 源志郎, Okikiba Genshirō) was originally the Third Seat in Squad One, ordered by Yamamoto to guard their barracks during the Wandenreich's attack on the Soul Society.
 After Yamamoto's death, he is selected by Shunsui to be his lieutenant along with Nanao.
+After the imbalance of the souls in the Three Worlds start causing major distortions, he coordinates a strike force with the remaining Soul Reapers who did not go up to the Soul Palace to extermknate the invading Hollows in the Human World.

 Shin'etsu Kisaragi

 Shin'etsu Kisaragi (如月 信越, Kisaragi Shin'etsu) was a member of Squad One and the father of Shūsuke Amagai.
 (Note: Shūsuke appears in the anime series only.)
 After Central 46 denies Yamamoto's request to officially investigate the Kasumiōji Clan Compound regarding the clan's manufacturing of Bakkōtō, he sends Shin'etsu to secretly infiltrate the compound.
 Shin'etsu is caught by Gyōkaku Kumoi's men and Kumoi forces a Bakkōtō upon him.
 Under Kumoi's control, Shin'etsu returns to Yamamoto and attacks him, forcing the latter to kill him in self-defense during their fight.
 Shūsuke discovers his father's dying body and hears his last words: "Beware the Bakkōtō".

-He is voiced by Hōchu Otsuka in the Japanese version of the anime and by Joe Ochman in the English dub.
+He is voiced by Hōchu Otsuka in the origiginal Japanese version of the anime and by Joe Ochman in the English dub.